hackclub/hackclub/workshops/weather_app/README.md

 ```
 under the `head` tag.

-Since, we have linked all our files with the `HTML` file now we can start making a card on which we could display the content.
+Since, we have linked all our files with the `HTML` file now we can start making a card on which we would display the content.
 Personally, I feel cards are very aesthetic form to display our content.
-Also, there is a lot of scope of making the cards look more better and
+Also, there is a lot of scope of making the cards look better and
 more catchy.

-P.S: For more information about cards, one could also use `Bootstrap`, an open source `CSS` framework.
+P.S: For more information about cards, refer to `Bootstrap`, an open source `CSS` framework.
 [Bootstrap Card](https://getbootstrap.com/docs/4.0/components/card/)

-Inside our `<body>` we will add a `<div>` with class as `container` which makes our main card and for the content inside we can add another
+Inside our `<body>` we will add `<div>` with class as `container` which makes our main card and for the content inside we can add another
 `<div>` with class as `content`.

 Then add a heading using `h1` tag giving the title to the project.

 To input the city from the user we use the `input` tag and declare it with class as `input` and `id` as `input`.